shakebbyisok/sidewalksafety/docs/ARCHITECTURE.md

    - Estimates revenue potential

 3. **Deal Management**
-   - View all scraped deals
+   - View all verified deals (only businesses with parking lots)
    - Filter by status
    - View evaluation results with satellite imagery